Find schools

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Dr. Jeff Gill is a distinguished professor in the Department of Government and the Department of Mathematics and Statistics at American University’s School of Public Affairs.
+Dr. Jeff Gill is a distinguished professor in the Department of Government at American University’s School of Public Affairs.
 He is also a Center for Neuroscience and Behavior member, the inaugural director at the School of Public Affairs’ Center for Data Science, and the editor-in-chief of the renowned journal Political Analysis.

 Dr. Gill coordinates and supports empirical research across the campus by developing links with federal agencies, providing research support to faculty and graduate students, and building infrastructure to handle large and complex datasets.
 His research applies Bayesian modeling and data analysis (decision theory, testing, model selection, elicited priors) to questions in general social science quantitative methodology, political behavior and institutions, medical/health data analysis (especially physiology, circulation/blood, pediatric traumatic brain injury, and epidemiological measurement/data issues), using computationally intensive tools.